-Adoption decisions are typically made starting at approximately 12pm; however, high volumes of adopters or dogs may delay this.
+Adoption decisions are made as soon as possible; however, high volumes of adopters or dogs may delay this.

-If chosen as the adopter for a particular dog, you’ll be asked to come back to the adoption event to complete the adoption paperwork.
+If chosen as the adopter for a particular dog, you’ll be asked to complete the adoption paperwork.

 If you aren’t chosen for a particular dog, please continue to work with us – we believe there is a right dog out there for just about everyone, and we’d love to help you find your next best friend!